Meikyoku kissa

-Meikyoku kissa (名曲喫茶), is a Japanese term for a cafe at which customers can listen to classical music while they are drinking coffee and other beverages.
-People can request their favorite music at many locations.
+Meikyoku kissa (名曲喫茶), is a Japanese term for a café at which customers can listen to classical music while they are drinking coffee and other beverages.
+People can request their favourite music at many locations.

 Meikyoku kissa first appeared during the 1950s.
-Most people could not buy expensive LP records, so they listened to classical music at the cafes.
+Most people could not buy expensive LP records, so they listened to classical music at the cafés.

-Recently the number of meikyoku kissa has been on the decline.
+Since the late 20th century, the number of meikyoku kissa has been in decline.